Chris-Kol/Chris-Kol/README.md

 PHP, JavaScript, Python, Rust (in progress) and an unhealthy obsession with memes about semicolons

-### 🌈 Fun Fact

-I once debugged a mechanical system and a software system on the same day.
-The software bug was easier to fix, but the mechanical one made for a better story!

 ### 🤝 Let's Connect!

 Got a cool project?
 Want to swap coding horror stories?
 Or need a partner in crime for your next hackathon?
 Let's chat!